japt-epj/HUNTeR/README.md

 # Deployment
 There is currently no completely public deployment of this application.
 However, you are free to host your own instance of Hunter.
 The easiest way to do so is using Docker.

+HUNTeR relies on docker-compose for setting up the entire application environment.

 ## Database migration

 # Development